CostaliyA/CostaliyA.github.io/join_us.md

     - Strong coding skills (public code, open source contributions, version control, testing).
     - Experience analyzing data (statistical modeling, simulation, machine learning).

-# Full-Time Research Associates
-We sometimes advertise positions for research associates/data scientists.
-These roles are best-suited to post-baccalaureate students who plan to go on to graduate school or careers in data science.
-Applicants should send a cv, cover letter, and code sample (GitHub/BitBucket/Gitlab profile preferred) to John for consideration.
-Again, we prioritize applicants with strong coding and quantitative skills.

-# Undergraduates

-P[&lambda;]ab offers undergraduates several opportunities to contribute to the work of the lab:
-- Through an independent study.
-- Through a senior thesis.
-- Through work-study or undergraduate research assistantships.
-- Through several [summer research opportunities](https://undergraduateresearch.duke.edu/opportunities).
-(N.B.: John really doesn't know much about these, so if this is a route you'd like to take, it's up to you to figure out what programs would allow you to work with us.)

-A few points to note:
-- There is very little busy work in the lab.
-Many of the traditional grunt tasks assigned to undergraduate researchers either don't exist (collecting and organizing data) or are highly technical (setting up and running cloud environments).
-All of our projects involve computer programming.
-Most involve some math.
-To be a successful undergraduate researcher, you must be able to contribute meaningfully, and that requires a certain level of technical skill at the outset.
-- That said, if you are interested in working with us and willing to put in the time, we have a [list of resources for self-study](../learning.html).
-John is also willing to meet and discuss what informal mentoring along these lines might look like.
-- For reasons of equity, **we pay all our undergraduate researchers.** We might ask you for a brief trial period, but we do not in general offer unpaid internships.
-This means, in practice, that the bar for accepting students into the lab is high (though cf. the previous point).